Car-free trips toAmazing churchesaround the UK

 - How to get to St Peter’s car-free: DaRT 4 minibus to Bradwell leaves from Southminster railway station six times a day and goes to East Hall Farm, which is about 15 minutes walk from the chapel along a straight, signed track.

-- Refreshments at the King’s Head or the Cricketers even closer to the chapel.
+- Refreshments at the King’s Head.

 3. Duxford Chapel, Whittlesford, Cambridgeshire